tjpel/ProteomicsAnalysisPipeline/README.md

 Next, install the necessary packages using one of the following methods:
     Pip: `pip install -r requirements.txt`
-    Conda: With an active conda environment, `conda install --file requirements.txt`
+    Conda: With an active conda environment, `conda install --file requirements.txt` Finally, if you wish to create `.svg` visualization files, you must install the following library through pip.
+    `pip install kaleido`

 ### Data and Directory Preparation
 For the pipeline to perform correctly, the input must match the expected format.
 First, a directory must be prepared for the input data.
 The directory should have a `data` directory within it, and there should be a `raw` directory within that.